 - When you’re sat at your desk, working, it’s fairly easy to get bored and start looking for distractions.
 A common distraction is food.
 Often when you’ve been working hard, you feel like rewarding yourself, which is where everything can go horribly wrong, especially in the evening when you’re tired and willpower tends to be lower!
 Make sure you don’t keep anything unhealthy too close by (or at all) so the temptation isn’t there.
-Drink a huge glass of water or tea and wait for a while to see if the feeling passes, as sometimes hunger can be mistaken for thirst.
+Drink a big glass of water or tea and wait for a while to see if the feeling passes, as sometimes hunger can be mistaken for thirst.
 I like to keep a big glass or bottle of water at my desk while I’m working to help me keep hydrated – your brain won’t function as effectively if you’re dehydrated!
-Alternatively, ask yourself if you could eat a carrot – if you don’t want to eat a carrot but just want something sweet, chances are you’re confusing cravings with hunger.
+Alternatively, ask yourself if you could eat some raw vegetables, such as a carrot – if you don’t want to eat a carrot but just want something sweet, chances are you’re confusing cravings with hunger.

 - Be mindful – don’t overeat or keep grazing continuously on food throughout the day.
 Pay attention to what you’re eating, sit down and eat your food without any distractions – no TV, no YouTube, no phone-scrolling – as this makes you more likely to ignore feelings of fullness and lead to overeating.
 I have to be honest and say that I enjoy reading a magazine or newspaper whilst eating my lunch, but I find this less distracting than a screen!
 Listen to your body, eat when you’re hungry and stop before you feel full (it takes about 20 minutes for your body to realise that it’s full).